-PIC16F18446 Curiosity Nano contains an onboard debugger for programming and debugging.
-The onboard debugger is a composite USB device of several interfaces: a debugger, a mass storage device, a data gateway, and a Virtual COM port (CDC).
+The PIC18F47Q10 Curiosity Nano contains an on-board debugger for programming and debugging.
+The on-board debugger is a composite USB device of several interfaces: a debugger, a mass storage device, a data gateway, and a Virtual COM port (CDC).

-Together with MPLAB X IDE, the on-board debugger interface can program and debug the PIC16F18446.
+Together with MPLAB[®] X, the on-board debugger interface can program and debug the PIC18F47Q10.

-A Data Gateway Interface (DGI) is available for use with the logic analyzer channels for code instrumentation, to visualize program flow.
+A Data Gateway Interface (DGI) is available for use with the logic analyzer channels for code instrumentation, to visualize the program flow.
 DGI GPIOs can be graphed using the Data Visualizer.

-The Virtual COM port is connected to a UART on the PIC16F18446 and provides an easy way to communicate with the target application through terminal software.
+The Virtual COM port is connected to a UART on the PIC18F47Q10 and provides an easy way to communicate with the target application through terminal software.

-The on-board debugger controls one Power and Status LED (marked PS) on the PIC16F18446 Curiosity Nano board.
+The on-board debugger controls one Power and Status LED (marked PS) on the PIC18F47Q10 Curiosity Nano board.
 The table below shows how the LED is controlled in different operation modes.

-Operation Mode Status LED Boot Loader mode LED blink at 1 Hz during power up.
+Operation Mode Status LED Boot Loader mode LED blink at 1 Hz during power-up.
 Power-up LED is lit - constant.
 Normal operation LED is lit - constant.
 Programming Activity indicator; the LED flashes slowly during programming/debugging.
 Fault The LED flashes fast if a power fault is detected.
 Sleep/Off LED is off.
 The on-board debugger is either in Sleep mode or powered down.
 This can occur if the kit is externally powered.